sreejithuvt/pleuston/README.md

 ## Database

-Plankton is currently using [BigchainDB](http://github.com/bigchaindb/bigchaindb) as a database backend.
-The web app is configured to automatically connect to the [BigchainDB Test Network](https://testnet.bigchaindb.com/).
+Pleuston is currently using [BigchainDB](http://github.com/bigchaindb/bigchaindb) as a database backend and is configured to automatically connect to an account on the [BigchainDB Test Network](https://testnet.bigchaindb.com/).

+Optionally, you can create your own account under [testnet.bigchaindb.com](https://testnet.bigchaindb.com/) and use your own `app_id` & `app_key` in [`./src/config.js`](./src/config.js).

 ### Run locally